cuspaceflight/m3-avionics/m3psu/README.md

 ## Work In Progress Notes

+### General Notes

+- General max working voltage is 16V
+- 0402s are not available for capacitors >1µF and >=16V
+    - Large capacitors will have to use the smallest footprint possible (which varies accordingly)
+- All resistors are 0402s unless carrying large currents.
+Check power rating (in hidden field) if so.
+    - Be cautious about resistors with values <100Ω since they're likely carrying large enough currents to be concerned about power.

 ### DC/DC Converter

 - Choose Schottky diode to carry 1A (these are optional in the circuit, but increases efficiency) choose: NSR20F30NXT5G (2317558(FAR))